Skip to main content

 • Threads — Thread state distribution (RUNNABLE / WAITING / TIMED_WAITING), apinizer-async executor pool status (pool size, active, queue), and total started thread count per pod.

-Threads Tab — Thread state distribution, async executor pool, and total started thread charts
+Threads Tab — Thread state distribution, async executor pool, and total started threads charts

-• GC — G1 Young and Concurrent GC counters, along with cumulative GC time charts.
+• GC — G1 Young and Concurrent GC counters and cumulative GC time charts.

-• Connections — Leased and available metrics of the HTTP connection pool, along with maintenance pool queue charts.
+• Connections — Leased and available metrics of the HTTP connection pool and maintenance pool queue charts.

-• Anomalies — List of metrics where threshold violations were detected; shows which metric, in how many samples, and at what peak value the warning or critical level was reached.
-A per-pod summary table is located at the bottom of the page.
+• Anomalies — List of metrics where threshold exceedance is detected; shows in which metric, in how many samples, and at which peak value the warning or critical level was reached.
+At the bottom of the page, there is a per-pod summary table.

-Anomalies Tab — Threshold violations and per-pod summary table
+Anomalies Tab — Threshold exceedances and per-pod summary table

-Tab contents work on a “lazy build” principle: charts are only rendered when a tab is clicked.
-This keeps the initial load fast even if the report contains thousands of data points.
+Tab contents work with “lazy build” logic: charts are created only when tabs are clicked.
+This way, even if the report contains thousands of data points, the initial load remains fast.

 Comparing Multiple Environments